openaustralia/theyvoteforyou/app/views/home/_about.md

 ### <a name='contribute'></a>You can help

-Public Whip is an Open Source project.
+<%= Settings.project_name %> is an Open Source project.
 That means that a whole community of people add to and help maintain and improve this website in their own big and small ways.
 The project is hosted on [Github](https://github.com/openaustralia/publicwhip), where you can find out how to contribute yourself.

-Public Whip keeps getting better due to the efforts of
+<%= Settings.project_name %> keeps getting better due to the efforts of

 <%= render "contributions" %>